IvanBioli/UNet-vagus-nerve-segmentation/README.md

 ## Evaluation

-1. To get some visualisation and the evaluation scores run `src/visualisation.py`
+1. To get some visualisations and the evaluation scores run `src/visualisation.py`

 ## Repository Description